Folds in the skin

 Blood circulation

-Cutaneous folds bend, compress and strangle the blood vessels and veins beneath them.
+Skin folds bend, compress, strangle and constrict the blood vessels and veins that pass beneath them.

-They are the main cause of high blood pressure (hypertension), and reduced blood circulation.
+They are the primary cause of high blood pressure (hypertension), and poor blood circulation.

 Folds are often the source of blocked blood vessels and arteries (atherosclerosis), numbness and tingling (paresthesia), varicose veins, and more.